 However, Hanoi's traditional craft villages are also facing many difficulties and challenges on the journey to integrate into the world market, especially to meet the criteria of new generation FTAs.
-Currently, most craft village enterprises are facing difficulties such as: lack of space for concentrated production; lack of highly skilled labor force; lack of capital to invest in technology innovation, machinery and equipment to improve output and product quality; unstable source of raw materials and not yet creating many product brands.
+Currently, most craft village enterprises are facing difficulties such as: lack of space for concentrated production; lack of highly skilled labor force; lack of capital to invest in technology innovation, machinery and equipment to improve output and product quality; unstable source of raw materials and not yet able to build many product brands.

-When Vietnam joins the new generation FTA network, in order for Vietnamese handicraft products to have a position in the world market, in addition to the group of solutions on socio-economic, environmental and institutional aspects, and the overall planning for industry development, it is necessary to promote the application of scientific and technological advances in design and production; at the same time, promote trade promotion activities, build a consumption and export network towards potential markets.
+When Vietnam joins the new generation FTA network, in order for Vietnamese handicraft products to have a position in the world market, in addition to the group of solutions on socio-economic, environmental and institutional aspects, and the overall planning for industry development, it is necessary to promote the application of scientific and technological advances in design and production; at the same time, promote trade promotion activities, build consumption and export networks towards potential markets.

 Source: https://daidoanket.vn/day-manh-ung-dung-cong-nghe-trong-thiet-ke-san-pham-thu-cong-my-nghe-10292173.html